Everything’s gone green

 With this in mind, following a business trip to the UK last September, I visited friends in Brandenburg and was fortunate to be shown around the central zone of Der Grumsin by an expert on the forest (thanks to Dirk’s organisation).

 One of the most striking aspects of the forest was the presence of many plants that are integral to (and therefore notably familiar within) both productive and amenity horticulture in Europe – such as European beech (Fagus sylvatica), hornbeam (Carpinus betulus, pictured below left as a juvenile within moorland, as well as its trunk on the right), raspberries, blackberries and the European species of blueberry (Vaccinium sp.) shown above on the edge of a birch moor.

-Beech forest (or ‘Buchenwald’ as it is known in German) is a major vegetation type within Europe, where extensive stands of mature forest of this nature are uncommon – with some of the best extant examples remaining within Poland (not far to the east of Brandenburg).
+Beech forest (or ‘Buchenwald’ as it is known in German) is a major vegetation type within Europe, where extensive stands of mature forest are uncommon – with some of the best extant examples remaining within Poland (not far to the east of Brandenburg).
 As a result, Der Grumsin has been designated as a UNESCO World Heritage site, due to its status as one of Germany’s finest stands of beech forest (in addition to the diversity of habitats found within it).